dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 # Configure OpenID Connect with Okta

-**OpenId Connect (OIDC) is an identity and authorization layer built on top of the OAuth2 authorization framework.
+**OpenId Connect (OIDC) is an identity and authentication layer built on top of the OAuth2 authorization framework.
 This guide explains how to set up OIDC with Okta as identity platform for DHIS 2.**

 OIDC is useful for _Single Sign-On_ across multiple applications and systems, where a user can sign in once and then access many DHIS 2 instances and other type of systems.
 For sysadmins, OIDC allows for maintaining usernames, passwords and user deactivation in a single place.